CHENEY RAIL TRAIL:

 Cheney Rail Trail:

-Starting from Main Street/RR crossing [Northern End]; Farrs Sporting Goods is located here.
-Just behind Farrs, next to the RR tracks, the trail begins next to a RR Crossing sign.
+Starting from Main Street/RR crossing [Northern End]; Just South, of N Main St, across the RR tracks, the trail begins next to a RR Crossing sign.

 To connect on-road, (Not recommended for kids on bikes) head left, along Main St, crossing Route 83 to N School St (low traffic).
 Cross Route 83 and continue along Sheldon Rd, then head right on Colonial Rd and pick up the Hop River SP Trail on your left after 1.3 miles.

-The wide, stone-dust Cheney Rail Trail travels past a cement Whistle marker before a cross-walk takes you over Hilliard St to the Truman Cowles Park parking lot after only 0.1 miles.
-Heading South from the parking lot, a picnic table, benches and an informational board are located in this tiny park.
+The wide, stone-dust Cheney Rail Trail travels South, passing a cement Whistle marker, before a cross-walk takes you over Hilliard St to the Truman Cowles Park parking lot after only 0.1 miles.
+The 0 MILE MARKER starts here.
+MILE MARKERS every 0.5 miles.
+From the parking lot, a picnic table, benches and Map Board are located in this tiny park.
+Very nice wayfinding signs along the route include a Map.
 This is an urban trail that travels through a residential and industrial corridor.
 Cross-walk over Woodland St at 0.3 miles where the trail continues to your right.
-The trail dips down past another old RR Crossing sign and brings you to Middle Turnpike at 0.8 miles where you'll find another informational sign.
+The trail dips down past another old RR Crossing sign and brings you to Middle Turnpike at 0.8 miles where you'll find a Map Board and picnic table.
 The trail continues along the power lines.
 This section is a bit more isolated.
 You travel along a high berm and come to an iron arched bridge overlooking Center Springs Park & Pond below to your left at 1.2 miles

-Note; Just before the bridge, a side trail will bring you down to Edgerton St, where you may connect to the Center Springs Park Loop Trail.
+Note; Just before the bridge, a side trail will bring you down to *Edgerton Street, where you may connect to the Center Springs Park Loop Trail.
 See Below

 Note; To connect to the Charter Oak Greenway from here you have 2 Options: